SovereignCloudStack/docs/community/cloud-resources/cloud-resources.md

   - OPTIONAL: if needed, information about the SSH key to be used
 - link to PR for [VPN access](#vpn-access)

-The SCS Project Board will assess the request based on the intended usage and will then take care of the request in a timely manor.
+The SCS Project Board will assess the request based on the intended usage and available capacity and will then take a decision in a timely manner.

 ### SSH Access